Commitment to ESD in learning, teaching and research

 - DXX4518 Business Planning for Green Economies: Students develop business plans to target sustainability issues.
 Recent students have created business plans for a wide range of projects including; renewable energy generation for Bangor University, recyclable coffee cups, environmental education, a vegan micro-brewery.

 - Sustainability Master’s Projects: A huge variety of sustainability-related Master’s projects are conducted by Bangor University students every year supported by staff with active sustainability research projects and interests.
-Projects this year have included:
+Projects recently have included:

 - An evaluation of the context of adoption of agroforestry techniques